aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 # Getting Started

-To kick-start your journey as a developer in the Aptos ecosystem, set up your development environment as described in this section.
+To kickstart your journey as a developer in the Aptos ecosystem, set up your development environment as described in this section.

-### Clone the Aptos-core repo
+## Clone the Aptos-core repo

 Start by cloning the `aptos-core` GitHub repo from [GitHub](https://github.com/aptos-labs/aptos-core).